lpm0073/adaptiveselection/README.md

+A way to quickly calibrate a REST api feed to user tastes based on their item-level likes and dislikes.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts